How much does shipping cost?

 How big are the plants you ship?

 We try to be very generous in the plants we send to our customers.
 We want you to enjoy growing hens and chickens as much as we do... that includes having a good experience when ordering.
 We will send multiple plants of each variety.
-The actual size of the plants depends on the varieties, but what we send will typically fill a 4" pot.
+The actual size of the plants depends on the varieties.

 What forms of payment do you accept?